blades/Allergic2Gardening/posts/introducing-some-vertical-height.md

 * Adding support for other structures
 * 'Borrowing' the surrounding landscape

 There's probably plenty more, too, but those are the ones I've certainly picked up.
 While it's useful to throw in an obelisk or a trellis to grow things vertically, doing that naturally draws your eyes up so it's important to take advantage of walls and fences.
 However, it's important not to overdo it - if you have trellis everywhere, then it stops being a feature and just becomes the background.
 That's where the rhythm element comes into play.
-It's like with music, where sometimes the gaps /between/ the notes are every bit as important as the notes themselves.
+It's like with music, where sometimes the gaps *between* the notes are every bit as important as the notes themselves.

 In my case, coming from a typical washing-machine garden, all of the height in the garden was around the edges.
 Fences, trees, and shrubs were all around the edges of the garden, and while I added a pond that's a low feature which doesn't add any height.
 I was also conscious that I wanted to better zone the seating area and separate it from the other side of the garden.
 To do that would require some sort of visible structure, so I hit upon the idea of building some sort of pergola structure.